Using convolutional neural networks for the classification of breast cancer images: Results

-The last model is InceptionV3, a model created in 2015 with a very deep architecture (94 convolutional layers) that performs very well on various computer vision tasks \cite{szegedy2016rethinking}, such as the the ImageNet challenge (\url{https://image-net.org/challenges/LSVRC/}), a competition with hundreds of object categories and millions of images \cite{ILSVRC15}.
-The InceptionV3 model is available in the TensorFlow Keras as part of some "standard" deep learning models included in this library.
-Furthermore, it is possible to load the model pre-weighted with ImageNet training weights, thus enabling transfer learning (TF).
+All the other models are CNN models that are part of the TensorFlow Keras library (Table \ref{tab:models}).
+They were developed and tested by several research groups on the Imagenet Challenge, a competition with hundreds of object categories and millions of images \cite{russakovsky2015imagenet}.
+For instance, InceptionV3 is a model created in 2015 with a very deep architecture (94 convolutional layers) that performs very well on various computer vision tasks \cite{szegedy2016rethinking}.
+As for most of the models available in the Keras llibrary, it is possible to load the model pre-weighted with ImageNet training weights, thus enabling transfer learning (TF).
 TF is a popular approach in deep learning where pre-trained models are used as the starting point on computer vision and natural language processing tasks in order to save computing and time resources.
-Here I have used the InceptionV3 model both pre-trained with imagenet weights (IV3-TL) and fully re-trained (IV3-F) with the PCam data sets.
-For the pre-trained version, only the last layers of the model are re-trained with the PCam data set (global average pooling layer, dense layer and final output).
-Of course, given that the number of training parameters is much greater in the case of the fully re-trained InceptionV3 model, the computation time needed for training the model is also expected to be much longer.
-Table \ref{tab:parameters} is detailing the architecture and parameters for each of the models used in this study.
+In this study I have used models both pre-trained with imagenet weights and fully re-trained with the two datasets.
+For the pre-trained version, only the last layers of the model are re-trained with the dataset (global average pooling layer, dense layer and final output).
+Of course, given that the number of training parameters is much greater in the case of the fully re-trained model, the computation time needed for training the model is also expected to be much longer.
+Table \ref{tab:models} is detailing the architecture and parameters for each of the models used in this study.
+Note that some CNN models could not be used with the IDC dataset because the images are smaller than the minimum size required by these models.